ritvikb99/rshell/README.md

 # rshell
-RSHELL is a simple linux shell written in C++.
+RSHELL is a simple Unix shell written in C++.

 ## Installation
 1. Install the latest "libreadline-dev" library if not already installed.